evkx/evkx.github.io/content/models/zeekr/7x/7x_long_range_awd/_index.md

 The Zeekr 7X Long Range AWD, with dimensions of 4825 mm in length, 1930 mm in width, and 1656 mm in height, falls into the Mid-size SUVs offer a blend of space, comfort, performance, and versatility, making them suitable for a wide range of drivers with diverse needs.
 The Zeekr 7X Long Range AWD is available in a total of 4 paint colors, including several striking metallic options.

-You can select from multiple wheel designs, all available in the same size, on the Zeekr 7X Long Range AWD, allowing you to personalize your vehicle to match your style and driving preferences.
+The Zeekr 7X Long Range AWD offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

+- 265/50 tires on 19" rims
-- 265/40 tires on 22" rims
+- 265/45 tires on 20" rims

+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).
-Powered doors are a standard function for the side doors.
+Powered doors are an optional function for the side doors.

 There is only one roof option for this model.
 The standard roof has a large panoramic roof extending over most areas from the front to the rear.
 This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
 The glass is toned to protect against heat from the sun.